cadeyrn/bookmarks-organizer/README.md

 ##### storage

 The storage permission is needed so that Bookmarks Organizer can store settings and (in the future) bookmark exceptions.

-## Compatibility

-Bookmarks Organizer requires at least Firefox 59.
-Because the add-on makes use of modern web technologies and the latest WebExtension APIs, support for older versions of Firefox is not possible for technical reasons.

 ## Download